By Bill Diem

 “This is what they ship to people in disaster zones,” he said.

 There I am.
 Taking advantage of a system that isn’t sustainable because it is useful for me.

 My sister was here for a couple of weeks, and she was a master recycler, returning her returnables, and packing recyclable unreturnable cans to take home to Cleveland, where they can be recycled.

 She and her son, John, saved clean cardboard and No. 1 and 2 plastics for the Curtis recycling center, which is open on weekends.

 I am not as good, although I want to be.
 For me to do a better job of protecting the planet, I need to be required to do it.
 If those one-use plastic bottles are banned, it won’t change my life.
 I will have a refillable bottle, I suppose.

 If regular gasoline powered cars are banned, as they may be in Europe, I will figure out how to live with 7.3 diesel for sale.

-To protect our planet, I need more than my own good intentions.
+To protect our planet, I need more than my own good intentions and voluntary carbon offsets.
 I need authorities to make me toe the line.